aieml/Tutorial-01-Cascade-Classifiers/README.md

 ## How to detect objects using cascade classifiers

 This repository contains two pretrained cascade classifers for detecting face and eyes.
-You can download more cascade classifiers from [here](https://github.com/opencv/opencv/tree/master/data/haarcascades)
+You can download more cascade classifiers (which detect various objects like vehicles, sign boards and etc) from [here](https://github.com/opencv/opencv/tree/master/data/haarcascades)

 ```python
 import cv2